 - Your luggage is safely stowed in the hold.

 - The Cons:

-- Comfort and quality of coaches and stations varies from luxurious to dire
+- Comfort and quality of coaches and stations vary from luxurious to dire.

-- Limited room onboard for carryon luggage, packed lunches, water bottles
+- Limited room onboard for carryon luggage, packed lunches, and water bottles.

 - If you dawdle at rest stops, you can get left behind.